drys-cli/drys/docs/dev/shell.rst

 - After vanilla tem exits, the parent shell sources this file

 This is merely a simple and cheap way to provide vanilla tem with the ability to manipulate the state of the calling shell.
-A more obvious way would be to let